BaconPancakez/py_ext/README.md

 - **Excel Processing**: Formats and prints rows from an Excel sheet.
 - **Array Calculations**: Demonstrates basic array operations using NumPy.
 - **Web Scraping**: Scrapes the latest questions from Stack Overflow and prints the questions and vote counts.

+## Sample Files

+This repository includes sample files to demonstrate the functionality of the scripts:

+- `transactions.xlsx` for the Excel processing script.
+- `first.pdf` and `second.pdf` for PDF rotation and merging examples.
+- These files can be found in the `samples` directory within the project.

 ## Contributing